 The list of projects on the body's daily to-do list is unfathomable and none of it is possible without protein.
 Proteins become hormones, enzymes, antibodies, muscles, even the lens of your eye is made of protein.
 Proteins transport oxygen and contract your muscles.
 But the most important of it's exhaustive list of tasks is the building, maintaining and replacing of bodily tissue.

 More research needs to be done but there are a few new prominent theories out there about this big question of protein consumption.
 More studies are published every year by the major medical research institutions in the United States that are changing the answer to this question.
 It is believed that the amount of protein that has been recommended in the past is higher, if not much higher, than is actually necessary.
-In fact, it is even being suggested that the mere act of eating animal proteins results in the body needing more protein!
-Oye vay!

 Good Sources of Plant Proteins for a Raw Food Diet

 Everything has protein in it, so the effect of eating a variety of foods is the accumulation of all the essential amino acids.
 Nuts and seeds have a lot of protein compared to fruits and vegetables but a lot of raw food diet advocates tout green leafy vegetables as a good source of protein.
 By using a variety of greens (in great abundance I might add, up to one pound per day!) the body receives all the essential amino acids that it needs while also getting many other minerals, plenty of chlorophyll and lots of fiber.

 Do You Have to be a Rocket Scientist to Figure it All Out?